NathanDunfield/artexamscan/latex/alt_tagging/README.txt

 This directory describes an alternate way of adding the QR tags and grader boxes to an exam.
 Instead of using Python combined with several add-on packages, it requires only a reasonably recent TeX setup.
-The disadvantage is that is considerably slower which is a real concern when generating more than 1000 pages of exams.
+Provided you use LuaLaTeX, you can tag 1000 pages/minute using this method.

 An example
 ==========